 Ortagus is also famous as a US government official, currently serving as Spokesperson for the United States Department of State, a position she assumed on April 4, 2019.
 You may have known Morgan for all of the above reasons, but there are tons of other interesting things you probably do not know about her.
-Read on to find out all – from her early years and career beginnings to her relationships.

 She was born as Morgan Deann Ortagus on July 10, 1982, in Auburndale, Florida, the United States.
 Her parents were Denise C. and Ronald E. Ortagus.
-While her father ran a cleanup and restoration company, her mother worked as an office manager.
+While her father ran a clean-up and restoration company, her mother worked as an office manager.

-Ortagus studied at the Florida Southern College, graduating in 2005 with a B.Sc. in Political Science.
+Ortagus studied at Florida Southern College, graduating in 2005 with a B.Sc. in Political Science.
 She later furthered her education at the John Hopkins University, earning an M.A in Government in 2009.
 She subsequently earned an M.B.A in Business Administration from Johns Hopkins Carey Business School in 2013.

 Prior to completing her first degree, US Republican Representative, Adam Putman hired Morgan Ortagus as one of the members of his campaign team for the 2004 congress elections.
 In 2006, Morgan became the K. T. McFarland’s Senate campaign team Press Secretary.
 In 2007, USAID employed Ortagus as a Public Affairs Officer.
 She served in the position until 2008 when she became an Intelligence Analyst at the US Department of the Treasury, working at the Treasury’s Office of Intelligence and Analysis.
 Morgan Ortagus later became the Deputy Treasury Attaché at the U.S. Embassy in Riyadh, Saudi Arabia in 2010.
 Her duty in the position was mainly to prevent illegal financial flows.